Racing Tips; Andrew Mount's Spreadex Analysis - Jan 17 | Sportslens.com

 FAKENHAM WINNING DISTANCES

 Fakenham is a sharp track but those with suspect stamina are often found out, as the pace is usually relentless.
 This can exaggerate winning distances and if we throw small fields of usually modest horses and soft ground into the mix, a buy of winning distances could be warranted.
 Aggregate WINNING DISTANCES came in at 41.25 on New Year’s Day, 58.75 at the December meeting and 55.25 at the November fixture.
+Spreadex have set the market at 35-39.

 Watch the Fakenham action throughout Monday afternoon by using live horse racing streaming sites such as Spreadex.